-Host: So as I said before, no better guest to have on our podcast today, the Lifelong Wellness podcast than you Sasha because you talk about so many things about especially about change and these is the time where everybody is thinking about change.
-It becomes as natural catalyst for a lot of people in their lives with the resolutions and all.
+Host: So as I said before, no better guest to have on our podcast today, the Lifelong Wellness podcast than you Sasha, because you talk about so many things about especially about change and these, is the time where everybody is thinking about change.
+It becomes a natural catalyst for a lot of people in their lives with the resolutions and all.
 And I want to ask you, Did you set any resolutions for yourself in 2020?

 Sasha: That is a popular question that I have been asked for the last two and my personal philosophy is, I don’t believe in resolutions.